Summertime is special to kids. It can be that magic time to sleep in, to visit and play with friends all day, and to not worry about homework.

-That program is going strong with 75 volunteers filling backpacks at three locations —KP Middle School, Agnus Dei Lutheran Church and Harbor Fellowship Church, both in Gig Harbor.
+That program is going strong with 75 volunteers filling backpacks at three locations: KP Middle School, Agnus Dei Lutheran Church and Harbor Fellowship Church, the latter two in Gig Harbor.
 They also have helped start a program in Silverdale to assist Kitsap County families.

 They’ve even been providing transportation to the civic center for children to attend the lunches.
 A van goes out to Palmer Lake, where the greatest percentage of the children come from each summer.

 Recently, Bruce Titus Ford in Port Orchard gave the organization a great deal on a 2014 12-passenger van.
 Jorgenson said they detailed it with the group’s logo to help advertise their services.
 The new van replaces a 1991 van they were using that “just wasn’t appropriate for our purposes,” Jorgenson said.

 They also started a new program providing crockpots, spices, recipes and bouillon to families.
 A grant from United Way has allowed them to expand the crockpot program to give them to any family on the Key Peninsula.

 “I wish people would come visit at lunch time and see what’s going on,” Jorgenson said.
 “They would see these kids are so respectful.”